AtteBox/pulkka-pwa/readme.md

 - integration tests (using the app from the parent frame)

 ## About the code
-The aim is to not use any third party libraries such as npm packages and instead rely on web standards such as ES modules.
+**The aim is to not use any third party libraries such as npm packages** and instead rely on web standards such as ES modules.
 For DX convenience the [Serve](https://github.com/vercel/serve) and [Vite](https://vitejs.dev/) npm packages are used as development servers.

+For the above reason, an own test runner/framework "Pine" was rapidly developed.

+[Playwright](https://playwright.dev/) is used only so that the tests can be run from the command line.

 ## Developing
 The **jsconfig.json** file and the type definitions ([TS](https://www.typescriptlang.org/) in comments) work well with [VS Code](https://code.visualstudio.com/).

-You can start the development server by using Vite (which requires [Node.js](https://nodejs.org/en) by the way) by running the following command:
+You can start the development server by using [Vite](https://vite.dev/) (which requires [Node.js](https://nodejs.org/en) by the way) by running the following command:

 ```
-npx vite
+npm run dev
 ```

 Now you can test the app at http://localhost:4000.
 Vite's options are defined in the **vite.config.js** file.
 Vite allows for *hot reloading* and when developing, the [service worker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) is not used (so that all files are served to the app straight from the server).